What is Cryptocurrency?

 There was once a time when the world operated with the barter system.
-Someone looking to sell or trade their goods would need to find another person willing to buy those goods for the exact other goods they are looking for.
+Someone looking to sell or trade their goods would need to find another person willing to take those goods in trade for the exact other goods they were looking for.
 This is called the double coincidence of wants.
 For example, imagine a farmer who wants to trade his bushels of wheat for clothing.
 He would need to find a tailor who is also looking for wheat to be able to trade.
 Fiat money solved this issue by creating a store of value.
 But at the time of its inception and creation, people used to the barter system were probably wondering why worthless paper would be equally or more valuable than their goods.

-Cryptocurrency does to fiat money, what fiat money did to the barter system.
-It creates an alternative store of value that lets users not only pay for goods, but also pay for other currencies.
+Cryptocurrency does to fiat money what fiat money did to the barter system.
+It creates an alternative store of value that lets users not only pay for goods but also pay for other currencies.
 If cryptocurrency is liquid to other fiat currencies, then these fiat currencies are liquid to each other.
 However, some people may be confused as to why cryptocurrency holds value, similarly to how barterers may have wondered why paper money holds value.

-Finally, Cryptocurrency is infinitely divisible.
-Whereas the smallest amount in US Dollars one can receive is a cent or $0.01, you can receive 0.00000000000001 Bitcoin if need be.
+Finally, cryptocurrency is infinitely divisible.
+Whereas the smallest amount in US Dollars one can receive is a cent – or $0.01 – you can receive 0.00000000000001 Bitcoin if need be.

 The blockchain network is supported by voluntary “miners”.
 Miners are computer systems that are offered for use in the specific networks that support each cryptocurrency.
 For example, the Bitcoin blockchain network is supported by thousands of individual computers that help “mine” the network.

-“Mining” is the act of verifying, encrypting and securing transactions in each block.
+“Mining” is the act of verifying, encrypting, and securing transactions in each block.
 Each miner (computer system) has a ledger of all past and current transactions operating in the network.
-This means that every new transaction can be record and verified in the ledger.
+This means that every new transaction can be recorded and verified in the ledger.
 If someone tries to create any counterfeit coins or steal coins from another person’s cryptocurrency wallet, this is checked against the millions of copies of the ledger.
 All legitimate copies of the ledger will return an invalid authentication on the fraudulent transaction, and as such, the counterfeit or stolen coins will not be recorded.

 Miners are rewarded for participating in transaction verification with a small portion of coins.
 For example, the typical mining fee for a transaction of Ethereum may be 0.000444 ETH.
 This fee is split amongst all the miners who participated in the verification and authentication.

 Cryptocurrency wallets can either be software (apps) or hardware (thumb drive or card) wallets.
 These wallets act as smaller versions of “miners” in the sense that they record and verify transactions.
 They store the value of your coins and let you know how many coins you have in total.
-When you deposit bitcoin into your wallet, for example, the wallet verifies that transaction against the mining networks ledgers to let the network know that the coins are know in your possession inside the wallet.
+When you deposit bitcoin into your wallet, for example, the wallet verifies that transaction against the mining networks ledgers to let the network know that the coins are now in your possession inside the wallet.